marketplacer/barcodevalidation/README.md

 Project Structure
 -----------------
+This project's structure is inspired by the Bundler skeleton for a new Gem, created using `bundler gem barcodevalidation`.

 * `.bundle/config`: Configuration for Bundler
 * `.ruby-version`: Gives rvm, rbenv, chruby etc. a Ruby version to use